Ubbi vs Diaper Genie: Which Diaper Pail Is Worth It?

 • Sliding lid releases a brief puff of smell at drop-in

-• Slide gets sticky if the rim gets dirty, needs an occasional wipe-down
+• Slide gets a little sticky if the rim gets dirty, but a quick wipe-down sorts it out

 Check price on Amazon (link coming soon)